 * Be very careful if dealing with someone you have only known for a short time.

-* Check the seller’s / buyer’s profile.
-How long have they been a member of the group for - and how long have they had a face
+* Check the seller’s profile.
+How long have they been a member of the group for - and how long have they had a facebook account?
+Beware of group members who have only recently joined facebook.

 * Never pay for goods by Western Union money transfer.